spawnmarvel/azure-sc-900/README.md

 A common example of federation in practice is when a user logs in to a third-party site with their social media account, such as Twitter.
 In this scenario, Twitter is an identity provider, and the third-party site might be using a different identity provider, such as Microsoft Entra ID.
 There's a trust relationship between Microsoft Entra ID and Twitter.

+## 2 Describe the capabilities of Microsoft Entra

 ### Describe the function and identity types of Microsoft Entra ID